London Hydraulic Power Company: History

-The company was set up by an Act of Parliament (the London Hydraulic Power Company Act 1884), sponsored by railway engineer Sir James Allport, to install a network of high-pressure cast iron water mains under London.
+The company was set up by an act of Parliament, the London Hydraulic Power Act 1884 (47 & 48 Vict. c. lxxii), sponsored by railway engineer Sir James Allport, to install a network of high-pressure cast iron water mains under London.
 It merged the Wharves and Warehouses Steam Power and Hydraulic Pressure Company, founded in 1871 by Edward B. Ellington, and the General Hydraulic Power Company, founded in 1882.
 The network gradually expanded to cover an area mostly north of the Thames from Hyde Park in the west to Docklands in the east.

 The system was used as a cleaner and more compact alternative to steam engines, to power workshop machinery, lifts, cranes, theatre machinery (including revolving stages at the London Palladium and the London Coliseum, safety curtains at the Theatre Royal, Drury Lane, the lifting mechanism for the cinema organ at the Leicester Square theatre and the complete Palm Court orchestra platform), and the backup mechanism of Tower Bridge.
 It was also used to supply fire hydrants, mostly those inside buildings.
 The water, pumped straight from the Thames, was heated in winter to prevent freezing.

 Pumping stations

-The pressure was maintained at a nominal 800 psi (55 BAR) by five hydraulic power stations, originally driven by coal-fired steam engines.
+The pressure was maintained at a nominal 800 psi (55 bar) by five hydraulic power stations, originally driven by coal-fired steam engines.
 These were at: